 Your wedding day is quickly approaching!
-Things are all coming together and final details are being decided on; but have you thought about the actual wedding day?
-The order of things, and how long all of each of those things take.
-It can definitely be a task in-and-of itself!
-Hopefully your wedding photographer or wedding planner will help you create your wedding day timeline, but if not here are a few of my top wedding day timeline tips!
-Plus, at the end I will share to example timelines for your to use as a starting price.
+Things are all coming together, and final details are being decided on, but have you thought about the actual wedding day?
+The order of things and how long each of those things will take?
+It can definitely be a task in-and-of-itself!
+Hopefully your wedding photographer or wedding planner will help you create your wedding day timeline, but if not, here are a few of my top wedding day timeline tips!
+Plus at the end, I will share example timelines for you to use as a starting price.

-You worked so hard planning the day, you deserve to stress-free celebration!
+You worked so hard planning the day, you deserve a stress-free celebration!

 That is the sweet spot for golden hour light.

 If you plan it out perfectly, try to have your guests eating during that time.
-One, no one wants photos of themselves when they are stuffing food in their mouths; and two, people are so busy eating that they won’t even notice you stepped away for a little bit.
-It is a perfect time for you two sneak out and grab those gorgeous photos of your two, without making the guests feel like they are sitting around, waiting for the next thing to happen.
+First, no one wants photos of themselves when they are stuffing food in their mouths, and second, people are so busy eating that they won’t even notice you stepped away for a little bit.
+It is a perfect time for you two sneak out and grab those gorgeous photos of just the two of you without making the guests feel like they are sitting around, waiting for the next thing to happen.
 If you have a later sunset time, you could also plan it that the DJ opens up the dance floor when you two sneak out, so people can start dancing.
-Either way, you are creating a great experience for your guests, while allowing you to maximize your day in terms of photos.
+Either way, you are creating a great experience for your guests while allowing you to maximize your day in terms of photos.

 The second thing you need to nail down is your ceremony time.
 Now that you know the sunset time, you can figure out how far in advance you should schedule the ceremony.
 A few things can play into this decision.
 First, are you planning to do a first look or not?
 If yes, you can push your ceremony time a little closer to the sunset time because you could potentially do all of your photos prior to the ceremony except for the sunset photos.
-Now keep in mind, you will still want to provide time for cocktail hour, but then you could go straight into reception and dinner depending when the sunset is.
-However, that means you need more time prior to the ceremony to get everything done, including the first look.
+Now keep in mind, you will still want to provide time for cocktail hour.
+Then you could go straight into reception and dinner depending when the sunset is; however, that means you need more time prior to the ceremony to get everything done, including the first look.

 That is my biggest wedding day timeline tip!

-You are your soon-to-be spouse need to lay-out which things are most important to you on the wedding day.
+You and your soon-to-be spouse need to lay out which things are most important to you on the wedding day.
 Is it being with your guests?
 Is it keeping with tradition?
 Are your photos the most important part?
-Depending on that, you can then lay-out the timeline making sure you are keeping those important aspects un-touched on the day.
+Depending on that, you can then lay out the timeline, making sure you are keeping those important aspects untouched on the day.

 What is the most important parts to you on the wedding day?

 Finally, take into account travel time.
-If you and your spouse are getting together in two different places don’t only keep in mind your travel time to the venue, but also your photographers travel time back and forth for photos.
-It adds more time at the beginning of the day so the photographer can photograph both of you getting ready.
-If you have a second photographer, that will help slim that down, but depending on what all needs captured early in the day can affect who needs to be where when.
+If you and your spouse are getting together in two different places, don’t only keep in mind your travel time to the venue but also your photographers travel time back and forth for photos.
+It adds more time at the beginning of the day, so the photographer can photograph both of you getting ready.
+If you have a second photographer, that will help slim that down, but depending on what all needs to be captured early in the day, it can affect who needs to be where and when.

 In addition, if your ceremony location and reception location are at two different venues, that is more time added to the day for travel.
-So, thinking about photography, it may bump your hours of coverage from eight to nine hours due to the time needed to get from place to place, and still document all the major parts of the day.
+So, thinking about photography, it may bump your hours of coverage from eight to nine hours due to the time needed to get from place-to-place and still be able to document all the major parts of the day.

-Once you have these times set, and decisions made for the important aspects of the day, work with your vendors to make sure everything can run as smoothly as possible for you.
-They may be able to give you tips to save time, or bring up any issues that may affect another vendor.
-Doing this will allow you to have a stress-free wedding day so you can fully be focused on marrying your soon-to-be husband and celebrating with all your friends and family.
+Once you have these times se, and decisions made for the important aspects of the day, work with your vendors to make sure everything can run as smoothly as possible for you.
+They may be able to give you tips to save time or bring up any issues that may affect another vendor.
+Doing this will allow you to have a stress-free wedding day, so you can fully be focused on marrying your soon-to-be husband and celebrating with all of your friends and family.

 I know this all can feel overwhelming, so here are two base timelines that you can use to get you started.
 One features a first look option, while the other does not.